 We all know that eating healthy and exercising regularly is at the core of almost every weight-loss strategy.
-However, successful weight-loss involves much more than just being disciplined with your meal size and exercise routine.
+However, successful weight loss involves much more than just being disciplined with your meal size and exercise routine.
 You also need to bring major changes to your lifestyle, take care of your overall health, and become more mindful in order to keep the weight off.
 As studies show, only 20% of overweight individuals are successful in long-term weight loss suggesting that current diet and exercising recommendations don’t work.
 Luckily, these same studies, such as The National Weight Control Registry (NWCR), were able to give us more insight on what helps with long-term weight loss other than eating less and exercising more.
-We’ve included some points provided by the NWCR here as well as additional tips and tricks that could help you lose weight and keep it off.

 - Intensify your daily activity levels